 RESULTS: One website has one viewpoint.
 Another website has the exact opposite viewpoint.
 And, the third is a combination of the two.

 How Does A BMI Fit In With a TKR?
 Well, it is up to your doctor/surgeon.
 Online research provides no insight whatsoever.

 Find my tkr blog post about a BMI and total knee replacement interesting?
 Kindly share…

 AUTHOR NOTE: Booktoots Healing helps total knee replacement patients find support throughout recuperation and beyond.
-Its mission is for patients to understand they are not alone in their ordeal with either a tkr or other physicality concerns.
+Its mission is for patients to understand they are not alone in their ordeal with either a tkr or other health concerns.

 This multiple award-winning site is owned and operated by Marie Buckner, published author, blogger, and tkr patient who has been living with various health conditions for over 40+ years.
 She enjoys sharing her experiences to help others going through the same thing.

 Marie is also a proud WEGO Health Patient Leader. https://wegohealth.com